 Here are other important Bills of Rights in U.S. history:

-All these Bills of Rights set forth their view of the protections that every member of a free and democratic society should expect to have in their life.
+Bills of Rights set forth the protections that every member of a free and democratic society should expect to have in their life and community.

 Rights are subject to interpretation and political debates.